qnap-dev/qnap-qiot-sdks/doc/set_out/node-dev-run-sample.md

 - The sample application will send messages to your QIoT container, and please make a good use of mqtt client [MQTT.fx](http://mqttfx.jfx4ee.org/index.php/download) utility will display the messages as your QIoT container receives them.

 # See more
 - Sometimes, for better experiences, GUI is more attractive than just coding.
-Of course, we provide an experimental dashboard to monitor and manage your devices with no code required.
+Of course, we provide an experimental dashboard to monitor and manage your devices with no code required.(Coming soon)

 **[Device dashboard example](../../node/device/examples/mqtt_temperaturesensor_and_LED_dash_sample.js)**
 ![Picture](../media/node-mqtt-dash-example.png)